westerndigitalcorporation/zonedstorage.io/docs/filesystems/xfs.md

 # XFS File System

-*XFS* is a widely used scalable enterprise file system that traces it's root back to the IRIX operating system in the 1990s and is supported by all major Linux distributions. *XFS* was originally designed for in-place overwrites on conventional storage devices, but has experimental support for zoned block
+*XFS* is a widely used scalable enterprise file system that traces its roots back to the IRIX operating system in the 1990s and is supported by all major Linux distributions. *XFS* was originally designed for in-place overwrites on conventional storage devices, but has experimental support for zoned block